 In the evening I asked Karaj whether he has noticed a difference in me over the last day and a half.
 His answer was simple: ‘That’s Child ego state.
 What is your assessment and what are your criteria?’
 I told him I’m trying to live in the moment and that not only is it easier than expected, it’s also a more peaceful way to live my life.
 There is no inner turmoil or resentment when I’m committed to the moment, and I find I am highly effective.
 He agreed.
 This is the way to check my progress: don’t ask people for their feedback, just give mine and listen to whatever comments are made on it.

 All of the above entries refer predominantly to the feedback exchanged between people.
 But we don’t have to rely solely on others for our feedback.
 Every thought and feeling we have, every word we say, and every connection we make provides vital information about who we are.
-And, mind-blowingly, when we realise that every one of our experiences has been created – brought into existence – by our own thoughts and intentions, then the whole process takes on an even greater dimension.
+And, mind-blowingly, when we realise that the nature of each of our experiences is influenced by our own thoughts and intentions, then the whole process takes on an even greater dimension.
 It means that we create our reality (see the video below from 07:58).
 And we do it consciously and unconsciously (See also: ‘TS 5 – The Power Of Thought, Clarity & Intention’).

 Therefore, if your reality is your creation, then everything you experience is telling you something about how you were when you created it.
 So, if you are not happy with what you are experiencing, go back and examine your original thought.
 Such examination also works with regard to your response to your experiences.
 Your feelings about what happens to you are created by what you think about what happens to you.
 If you don’t like how you feel, change how you think.
 Whether you alter the original thought or the resultant one, the power lies entirely with you.